metablaster/WindowsFirewallRuleset/Readme/Monitoring Firewall.md

 ## Windows Firewall

-And of course we have Windows firewall it self in it's full glory.
+And of course we have Windows firewall.

 - The firewall GUI will let you see and manage all your active rules in a user friendly way, you can access either GPO firewall interface, (which is where this project loads the rules) or open up firewall interface from control panel.
-- the difference is that GPO firewall has precedence over the firewall in control panel, (GPO store vs Persistent store, combined = Active Store)
+- The difference is that GPO firewall has precedence over the firewall in control panel, (GPO store vs Persistent store, combined = Active Store)
 - btw.
 Other documents in this repository will give you a reference and explain more about these stores and what they are.
-- another difference is that only in firewall from control panel you can see inbound and outbound rules combined (aka. monitoring)
+- Another difference is that only in firewall from control panel you can see inbound and outbound rules combined (aka. monitoring)
+- Once major benefit for monitoring firewall is to generate logs files which we can then filter.
 - Here is a screenshot on how to monitor the Active store, click on image to enlarge:

 Monitoring: (control panel firewall, Active store)